What Is Cloud NAS (Network Attached Storage)? [A-Z Guide] - Qiling

 qnap

-Similar to Sinology, QNAP is a Taiwan-based company and a leader in the industry.
-According to QNAP vision, NAS is more than just storage.
-They have built a cloud-based networking infrastructure that enables users to host and develop AI analysis, edge computing, and data integration on their QNAP systems.
+QNAP, a Taiwan-based company, is a leader in the industry, similar to Sinology.
+According to QNAP's vision, NAS is more than just storage, as they have built a cloud-based networking infrastructure that enables users to host and develop AI analysis, edge computing, and data integration on their QNAP systems.

 WD